Will an Indulgence Take Away the Punishment for My Sins

 Here are the specific requirements, according to the teaching of the Catholic Church, as depicted from the Vatican, that must be met for our souls to be open to receive such wonderful grace from God’s indulgence (love) for a full pardon of punishment, if God wills it.
 Someone must:

-- have sacramentally confessed their sins, with true sorrow [been completely forgiven of each and every sins from a disdain for sin so great they would truly do anything to avoid offending Eternal Goodness and maintained that state of sorrow to keep saving grace in their souls];
+- Have sacramentally confessed their sins, with true sorrow [been completely forgiven of each and every sins from a disdain for sin so great they would truly suffer anything to avoid offending Eternal Goodness and maintained that state of sorrow to keep saving grace in our souls];

-Filling these requirements might seem easy to some because we feel we are very faithful, but that is because the devil uses our faith and love we feel we have for God to pride us right into great blindness so we won’t understand what true sorrow and a true detachment from venial sin really is.
+Filling these requirements might seem easy to some because we feel we are very faithful, but as I hopefully explained that is because the devil uses our faith and love we feel we have for God to pride us right into great blindness so we won’t understand how sinful we are nor what true sorrow and a true detachment from venial sin really is.

 Partial Pardon of Punishment

-Now to receive even a partial pardon of sin, we still must have a horror so great for sin–even venial sin–that we would rather suffer even death than sin (have true sorrow for every sin ever committed).
-But our love for God received from the indulgence can be less than that of a full pardon and the grace sent from the indulgence can move that soul into having a love for God great enough that it atones for at least some sin.
+Yes, to receive a partial pardon, we still must have a horror so great for sin–even for venial sin–that we would rather suffer even death than sin (have true sorrow for every sin ever committed) and this must be continuous within us or at least present during the reception of the indulgence.

 Why We Would Need an Indulgence